Observability for OpenAI Agents

 - Verify that

-ANOSYS_API_KEYis set correctly and matches the key shown in your Anosys pixel. - Make sure
+ANOSYS_API_KEYis set correctly and matches the key shown in your Anosys Console. - Make sure

-AnosysOpenAILogger()is called before you create theOpenAI()client. - Confirm that your OpenAI calls are completing successfully (check for API errors).
+set_tracing_processor()(Python) oraddTracingProcessor()(JS) is called before running agents. - Confirm that your OpenAI calls are completing successfully (check for API errors).

 - Ensure outbound HTTPS traffic to